Analysis | Steny Hoyer, a member’s member, leads the effort to get more benefits to lawmakers

 She won the gavel, and early last year she worked with Rep. Kay Granger (Texas), her GOP counterpart, and the leaders of the Senate Appropriations Committee to form a new system.

 Members could only fund projects to local governments and nonprofits, like schools and hospitals.
 Each member was limited to 10 requests, made publicly available on their websites.
-The total funding was capped at 1 percent of the roughly $1.5 trillion in federal agency budgets, and DeLauro coined a new term: community funding projects.
+The total funding was capped at 1 percent of the roughly $1.5 trillion in federal agency budgets, and DeLauro coined a new term: community project funding.

 Sure enough, House Republicans jumped on board.
 By early this year, 108 House Republicans, a slim majority, requested about 700 projects.